 Build trust in your data with our latest improvements to Tableau Prep and Tableau Catalog

 - Linked tasks with Tableau Prep Conductor: Say goodbye to manually monitoring and scheduling a series of flows on Tableau Server.
-With linked tasks, you can now easily automate multiple flow jobs to ensure they happen in sequence after the previous task is completed successfully.
+With linked tasks, you can now easily automate multiple flow jobs to ensure they happen in sequence after the previous task completes successfully.

-- Generate rows with Tableau Prep: Fill in gaps in your data by generating missing rows based on dates, date times or integers.
-This ensures downstream processes have full and complete datasets to work on, and lets you build more accurate visualisations.
+- Generate rows with Tableau Prep: Fill in gaps in your data by generating missing rows based on dates, date times, or integers.
+This ensures downstream processes have full and complete datasets to work on, and build more accurate visualizations.

 - Inherited descriptions in web authoring: With Tableau Catalog, you can now see inherited descriptions right within your web authoring flow for fuller context of your data.
 If a description for a field or column exists upstream from that field or column in a data source or workbook, you’ll be able to see information about where the description is inherited from.

 Explore data and save draft workbooks in your very own Personal Space

 We know you and your teams love interacting, using, and exploring data—yet, you’ve never had a great place to save those explorations.
 But, that’s all about to change.
 We’re very excited to announce the launch of Personal Space, a new, private location on Tableau Server and Online where users can save or stage content before it’s ready to be shared with others.

 With Personal Space, users can feel comfortable saving content at their own pace and at whatever stage of analysis they may be at, whether it be an ad-hoc exploration or staging a draft dashboard for a presentation.
 A dedicated space for draft content means a cleaner site for everyone else, making it easier for users to find official content without having to dig through all of the “noise.”